markom9822/MarkNote-App/README.md

 ### Themes
 You can change the theme for the main UI, editor and preview.
+We have a variety of themes to choose, from dark and light mode to nord and gruvbox.

 ### Editor
 You can customise the interface and appearance of the markdown editor.
+You can toggle the toolbar, line wrapping, bracket matching and more.
+The tab size and font size can be customised too.

 ### Preview
 You can customise the appearance of the preview.
+You can alter the font size in the preview.

 ### Keybindings
 You can find a list of the keybindings available to use.